l1joseph/IDEA/README.md

 - [example_notebook_Lab4Data.ipynb](example_notebook_Lab4Data.ipynb) (Data Obtained from [High fat diet-induced changes of mouse hepatic transcription and enhancer activity can be reversed by subsequent weight loss *Scientific Reports* 2017](https://www.nature.com/articles/srep40220.pdf))

-## Documentation

-The complete documentation for IDEA can be found at [https://idea.readthedocs.io/](https://idea.readthedocs.io/).
-It includes API references, user guides, and tutorials.
-(NO CLUE IF WE'RE GOING TO DO THIS)

-## Contributing

-We welcome contributions to IDEA!
-If you would like to contribute, please follow these guidelines:

-1. Fork the repository and create a new branch for your feature or bug fix.
-2. Write clear and concise commit messages.
-3. Submit a pull request describing your changes and their purpose.

-For more detailed information, please refer to our [Contributing Guide](CONTRIBUTING.md).

-## License

-(I HAVEN'T SET A LICENSE FOR THIS WHEN I INIT THE REPO, DON'T KNOW IF WE HAVE TO) IDEA is distributed under the MIT License.
-See [LICENSE](LICENSE) for more information.

 ## Contact